egfojas/ios-interview-cheatsheet/README.md

 ## Concurrent Programming
 ### GCD (Grand Central Dispatch)
-* GCD is a mechanism that allows concurrent programming via the use of DispatchQueues
+* GCD is a mechanism that allows concurrent programming via the use of DispatchQueues ⋅⋅⋅Concurrent - executes code blocks concurrently, meaning order of execution and completion of codeblocks are not guaranteed to be the same as order of when they were dispatched
+⋅⋅⋅Serial - executes code blocks serially, meaning, order of execution and completion of codeblocks are guarateed to follow the order of when they were dispatched

 ### OperationQueue
 * OperationQueue is a mechanism that allows concurrent programming via the use of Operation and OperationQueues
 ### Mutex vs Lock vs Semaphores